 - Start testing the doneness of your cake earlier: Your cake can overcook if following the baking time for sea-level recipes.
 Insert a tester at least 5 to 10 minutes earlier than the recipe instructs to make sure you don’t overcook your cake.

-I don't have recommendations on this article on how to adjust your recipe because it depends on what the ingredient ratios are.
+I don’t have recommendations in this article on how to adjust your recipe because it depends on what the ingredient ratios are.
 Instead of issuing blanket guidance on how to adjust, look at the resources below for advice.

 My favorite ingredient adjustment resources